Bud Light Logo

 Bud Light Emblem

-The evolution of the beer brand’s logo moved in jerks: either abruptly to a new one, then a return to the previous symbolism.
-This is what we see now since the current version is nothing more than the 1984-1990 brand name.
-True, the designers have made some adjustments to make the icon look relevant and in time.
-Thus, the letters have become wider, and the frame is rectangular with slight curves that are almost invisible.
-The abbreviated version of the name has been retained, as it fits compactly on one side of the can and is easy to read.
+The beer brand’s logo abruptly changed to a new one, then returned to its previous symbolism.
+This is what we see now, since the current version is nothing more than the 1984-1990 brand name.
+The designers have made some adjustments to ensure the icon looks relevant and up to date.
+Thus, the letters have become wider, and the frame is rectangular with slight, almost invisible curves.
+The abbreviated name has been retained, as it fits comfortably on one side of the can and is easy to read.

 Bud Light Symbol

-For its logo, the company chose an option from the family of chopped typefaces – Univers Next.
+For its logo, the company chose an option from the Univers Next type family.
 The characters are smooth, even sans serif.
-Now the emblem’s color scheme is shifted to blue, which looks impressive against a white background.
-And before that, she was neon blue, violet-blue combined with gray and red.
+Now, the emblem’s color scheme is shifted to blue, which looks impressive against a white background.
+Before that, it was neon blue, violet-blue, gray, and red.